 Here’s the gang.

-And to make it easier, let’s split up what you need into 3 sections.
 Don’t be intimidated by the 3 layers!
 It’s not as labor intensive as it may seem.

-Easier to make than a homemade pie crust, and it’s so buttery and delicious!
+The shortbread crust is easier to make than a homemade pie crust, and it’s so buttery and delicious!

-Apples (I like to use ~6-8 apples (~3 lbs), and a mix between Pink Lady & Granny Smith or sweet + tart apples)
+- Apples: I use ~6-8 apples (~3 lbs), and a mix between Pink Lady & Granny Smith or sweet + tart apples)

 How to make these Addictive Apple Pie Bars